How to Write Standard Operating Procedures (+SOP Template)

 5. Better communication

-SOPs make life easier for both managers and their employees, as managers no longer need to provide detailed instructions on workflows to each employee individually.
-At the same time, employees no longer need to go back to their managers again and again when they have questions on any work-related processes.
-Employees are empowered to become self-sufficient and reassess an SOP document whenever they feel the need for a refresher.
-This allows employees to have on-demand support in the flow of work, letting them continue with their tasks without wasting time.
+SOPs make life easier for both managers and their employees.
+Managers no longer need to provide detailed instructions on workflows to each employee individually, and employees no longer need to go back to their managers again and again when they have questions about any work-related processes.

 6. Promotes knowledge-sharing culture